Disturbante/Stack-overflow-basics/README.md

 ### Tracing

 If we have a local copy of the executable with can run it with basic linux command to check the binary imports of library.<br>
-In fact when a programm start, can import a all bunch of libraries either dinamically or statically, more [here](https://opensource.com/article/22/5/dynamic-linking-modular-libraries-linux).<br>
+In fact when a program start, can import a all bunch of libraries either dinamically or statically, more [here](https://opensource.com/article/22/5/dynamic-linking-modular-libraries-linux).<br>
 So we can check dynamic calls with:
 ```bash
 ltrace ./<bianry_to_run>